Waterfowl Hunting Information

 - Louisiana Reciprocal License Agreement

 The MDWFP has numerous waterfowl hunting opportunities on its Wildlife Management Areas.
 Hunters can freelance waterfowl hunt on many areas like Sunflower, Malmaison, O'Keefe, Sky Lake, Pascagoula, Nanih Waiya, or Canal Section WMAs.
 Or if you are after a more structured experience with defined hunting units and on-site personnel available for questions, perhaps one of our areas offering a limited access hunting opportunity is of more interest to you.
 Wildlife Management Areas like Howard Miller, Charlie Capps, Mahannah, Trim Cane, Tuscumbia (Unit 2), Muscadine, and Indianola all have limited access waterfowl hunts.
-If you are interested in applying for reservations for a waterfowl draw hunt, Apply during any of the five draw application periods held mid-October through December for regular season duck hunts or early August for early teal season hunts.
+If you are interested in applying for reservations for a waterfowl draw hunt, Apply during any of the draw application periods held during fall and winter for regular season duck hunts or early August for early teal season hunts.

-Standby hunting is where hunters can arrive at the WMA the morning of waterfowl hunt days for an opportunity to fill vacancies as a result of reservation holders not showing up for their hunt.
+Standby hunting is where hunters can arrive at the WMA the morning of waterfowl draw hunt days for an opportunity to fill vacancies as a result of reservation holders not showing up for their draw hunt.
 Standby procedures may be different from one area to the next based on hunter input for that area or what we have found works best for that area.
-For standby procedures on each area.
+The links below will provide additional information for standby hunting procedures for each area.

 - Howard Miller WMA